UK and Ireland apprenticeship scheme

 - Be a learning tool document to track and report progress of your capabilities

-By the end of the programme, we expect you to be at the same level as a graduate who has completed the graduate development programme.
+If you complete one of our degree apprenticeships, we expect you to be at the same level as a graduate who has completed the graduate development programme at the end of your apprenticeship.

 We currently offer the following apprenticeships:

-We expect everyone to study to degree level over the course of their development programme.
+Both the Cost and Commercial Management and Project Management apprenticeships are degree level.
 Project Management candidates may need to start on a level 4 and progress to the level 6 (degree level) if the apprenticeship is not approved by the Institute for Apprenticeships in time for delivery in September 2018.

 What we are looking for